 A Matillion ETL instance can be administrated via the Admin dropdown menu.

-Click Admin ⯆ in the top right of the screen to access the following administrative tools:
+Clicking Admin in the top right of the screen will give you access to the following administrative tools:

 - Download Server Log